Why Clean Your Door Handles

 Now more than ever, it is important to clean your door handles.
 This pandemic can only be stopped by good hygiene and cleaning.
 Every day we all touch door handles.
 At home or office, or at the mall there are door handles to be turned.
 In recent months we have seen what social distancing and greater hygiene can achieve.

-Why clean your door handles?
-Your hands are carriers.
+Your hands are carriers of germs and they sweat.
 We touch so much on our daily journey from home to work to home.
 We wash our hands quickly and generally not effectively.
-Our hands open and close doors.
+Our hands open and close doors hundreds of times a day.
 In our wake bacteria thrives on door handles for others to absorb.

 Back in 2017 British scientists found that handling brass fixtures can actually disable their germ-killing powers.
 Copper-containing metals like brass have antibacterial properties-a selling point for brass doorknobs, sink handles, and other fixtures in hospitals and schools.